railwayapp/docs/src/pages/databases/database-view.md

 title: Database View
 ---

-Railway has a built in Database Management Interface, this allows you to perform common actions on your Database such as viewing and editing the contents of your database plugins in Railway.
+Railway has a built in Database Management Interface, this allows you to perform common actions on your Database such as viewing and editing the contents of your database services in Railway.
+The interface is available for all database services deployed within a project.

+### Database Management

+We expose two high level administrative actions through the interface for database services.

+- Reset Database Credentials
+- Wipe Database Data

 ## SQL Interfaces